zouharvi/uds-rug-student/nlp_knowledge_graphs/presentation/main.md

 ::: notes
 - A big advantage is being able to modify facts after the language model training.
 This is not possible for standard language models, because the facts are stored in the trained parameters (in their generative ability).
 With separate structures, it is possible to verify that changing the relevant entry will yield different generative results.
-- Generating unseen or rare entities is more problematic in standdard LM models, because the conditioning is not strong enough.
+- Generating unseen or rare entities is more problematic in standard LM models, because the conditioning is not strong enough.
 This is less of an issue if frequent and infrequent entities are represented the same way in the external structure.
 - The motivation for explainability is clear: it is simply better if we know exactly where is the information coming from and reduce the size of the black box mechanism.

-- Control is something not immediately useful in LM, but may be in downstream tasks.
+- Control is something not immediately useful in LM, but maybe in downstream tasks.
 It also neatly shows the dependence between the model and the knowledge base.

 - Disadvantages are that the systems are generally more complex and that there is subsequently less research done.
 :::